Tiverton Corporation: Governance

-The Corporation was often operated by dominate powerful families.
+The Corporation was often operated by dominant powerful families.
 The mayor, elected annually by the aldermen, presided over borough courts and served as returning officer for parliamentary elections.

 The Tiverton Corporation maintained close ties with national political figures, most notably the Ryder family, later ennobled as the Earls of Harrowby.
 Sir Dudley Ryder secured a seat in Tiverton in 1734, and his family maintained a political interest in the borough until the Reform Act of 1832.

 Nathaniel Ryder represented Tiverton until 1776 before being raised to the peerage.
 His son, Dudley Ryder (later 1st Earl of Harrowby), was MP for Tiverton from 1784.

 By 1795, the Ryder family controlled both of Tiverton’s parliamentary seats.
 Dudley and his brother Richard Ryder (a future Home Secretary) were elected.
 The family's influence extended to local governance: Dudley Ryder served as Tiverton's Recorder, and correspondence with town clerk Beavis Wood reveals close coordination on civic and political matters.